San Diego Theft Crimes Lawyer

-Knowledgeable Strategies for Your Criminal Charges
+Knowledgeable Strategies for Your Theft Crime Cases in California

 San Diego Criminal prosecutions, as the rest of state theft crimes, fall under a single penal code statute; CA Penal Code 484.
 Whether you are alleged to have committed larceny, embezzlement or receiving stolen property; all of these offenses will be charged under PC 484.
 Following an arrest, a prosecutor must prove that an individual unlawfully took the property or labor of another.
 However, a conviction cannot rely on a simple showing that an unlawful taking took place.
 In fact, the prosecution is required to present evidence which supports the elements of a specific offense like larceny.